Aimeedeer/coconut-report/content/posts/how-to-pretend-to-be-a-hacker.md

 ```
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"
 ```

-After succussefully intalling homebrew, you can use `brew install <some-package-name>` for most of packages that you need on MacOS.
+After successfully installing homebrew, you can use `brew install <some-package-name>` for most packages you need on MacOS.
 For example, we use `brew install git` to install Git.

 Once you have Git installed, we can play with it for a bit.
 Ready?
-Let's move forward, and make sure your are in the `my-test-project` folder.
+Let's move forward, and make sure you are in the `my-test-project` folder.

-Type `git init`, which normally you can see from documentations with a `$` sign.
+Type `git init`, which you usually can see from documentations with a `$` sign.
-It's the sign that indicates this line is the input commands.
+It's the sign that indicates this line is the input command.
-By contrast, thoese lines without a `$` sign suggest that they are outputs.
+By contrast, these lines without a `$` sign suggest that they are outputs.
 I remembered I even tried typing `$` in my terminal before :)